GeekTrainer/learn-vue/m05-event-handling/includes/2-event-handling-using-methods.md

 ```

 >[!NOTE]
->Note that the punctuation structure when defining a method is distinctly different from the structure for a data property.
+>Note that the punctuation structure when defining a method is distinctly different from the structure for defining a data property.

 Now `//TODO: change the button in your HTML file to use the addToCart method instead of the data expression used previously.`